g0v-it/data-agcom/sdaas/README.md

 `nst := seconds_in(speakingTime)/days_in(refPeriod )`

 The speakingTime is the time that an individual subject with a specific political role, uses in a TV channel.
-Only main news programs (TG) are considered, all other programa are consolidated in a general "extra tg" container for each broadcast channel.
+Only main news programs (TG) are considered, all other programs are consolidated in a general "extra tg" container for each broadcast channel.

 The broadcast weight index (bwi) is a subjective rank related to an estimated audience of TV programs